netgen-layouts/layouts-docs/getting_started/install_layouts_enterprise.rst

-To install Netgen Layouts Enterprise, you need to have an existing Symfony full stack installation (Ibexa CMS, Sylius, clean Symfony install...) with Netgen Layouts open source edition installed and configured.
+To install Netgen Layouts Enterprise, you need to have an existing Symfony full stack installation (Ibexa CMS, Sylius, clean Symfony install...) with Symfony Flex and Netgen Layouts open source edition installed and configured.

 Add packages to Composer
 ------------------------